Relativity free of coordinates: Basic effects of the relativity theory

 \subsection{Boost direction}

-For any pair of frames A and B, there are the velocity \(\mathbf{v}^{(\mathrm{B})}_{\mathrm{A}}\) of A with respect to B and, vice versa, the velocity \(\mathbf{v}^{(\mathrm{A})}_{\mathrm{B}}\).
-Since each of these vectors is defined as a spatial object in its own frame, there can be no procedure of comparing them directly on the basis of Newtonian mechanics.
-Nevertheless, since all frames are supposed to be identical in their essential internal properties, one should accept
+For any pair of spaces A and B, there are the velocity \(\mathbf{v}^{(\mathrm{B})}_{\mathrm{A}}\) of A with respect to B and, vice versa, the velocity \(\mathbf{v}^{(\mathrm{A})}_{\mathrm{B}}\).
+Since each of these vectors is defined as a spatial object in its own space, there can be no procedure of comparing them directly on the basis of Newtonian mechanics.
+Nevertheless, since all spaces are supposed to be identical in their essential internal properties, one should accept

-due to the symmetry of exchanging A and B. (This should be also considered as a part of establishing universal time unit since one cannot be sure that a nonrelativistic standard clocks keeps its rate when set in fast motion.)
+due to the symmetry of exchanging A and B. (This should be also considered as a part of establishing universal time unit since one cannot be sure that a non-relativistic standard clocks keeps its rate when set in fast motion.)